-Section 2 of the Insolvency and Bankruptcy Code, 2016 provides that the provisions of the Code shall apply to -
+Section 2 of the Insolvency and Bankruptcy Code, 2016 as amended vide the Insolvency and Bankruptcy Code (Amendment) Act, 2018 provides that the provisions of the Code shall apply to -

-- (a) any company incorporated under the Companies Act, 2013 or under any previous company law, - (b) any other company governed by any special Act for the time being in force, - (c) any Limited Liability Partnership incorporated under the Limited Liability Partnership Act, 2008, - (d) such other body incorporated under any law for the time being in force, as the Central Government may, by notification, specify in this behalf, - (e) personal guarantors to corporate debtors, - (f) partnership firms and proprietorship firms; and - (g) individuals, other than persons referred to in clause (e) in relation to their insolvency, liquidation, voluntary liquidation or bankruptcy, as the case may be.
+(a) any company incorporated under the Companies act, 2013 or under any previous company law,

+(b) any other company governed by any special act for the time being in force,

+(c) any Limited Liability Partnership incorporated under the Limited Liability Partnership Act, 2008,

+(d) such other body incorporated under any law for the time being in force, as the Central Government may, by notification, specify in this behalf,

+(e) personal guarantors to corporate debtors,

+(f) partnership firms and proprietorship firms; and

+(g) individuals, other than persons referred to in clause (e)

+In relation to their insolvency, liquidation, voluntary liquidation or bankruptcy, as the case may be.

-The Insolvency and bankruptcy Code, 2016 is one of the biggest economic reforms which provides a uniform and comprehensive insolvency legislation covering corporates, partnerships and individuals (other than financial firms).
+The Insolvency and Bankruptcy Code, 2016 is one of the biggest economic reforms which provides a uniform and comprehensive insolvency legislation covering corporates, partnerships and individuals (other than financial firms).
 The Code gives both the creditors and debtors the power to initiate proceeding.
 It has helped India achieve a historic jump in the ease of doing business rankings by consolidating the law and providing for resolution of insolvencies in a time-bound manner.